dbursztynowski/k3s-taskforce/pi-cluster-install/README.md

 ```bash
    ./install.sh <network>
 ```
 Where in place \<network\> you need to enter the network address together with the mask, e.g. 192.168.1.0/24.
-This script, after performing the initial configurations (e.g. creating files in the Ansible inventory or installing ssh keys on cluster hosts - see comments inside the script), calls the basic installation playbook for k3s:
+This script, after performing the initial configurations (e.g. creating files in the Ansible inventory or installing ssh keys on cluster hosts - see comments inside the script), invokes the basic installation playbook for k3s:

 ```bash
    ansible-playbook -i inventory/hosts.ini install_k3s.yaml --extra-vars "network=$NETWORK"